tych0/tycho.pizza/src/blog/2011/12/logitech-unifying-receiver.md

 ---
-title=Unifying Logitech Devices on Linux date=2011-12-12
+title: Unifying Logitech Devices on Linux
-tags=bugfix
+date: 2011-12-12
+tags: bugfix
 ---

 I was recently given a [Logitech K800 keyboard][1] and a [Logitech